scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Inflict an area with supernatural gloom.
 Choose a point you can see within range, making a spellcasting roll.
-Every success increases the raidus of the gloom by 2.
+Every success increases the area of the gloom by 2.
 Every undead creature inside the gloom adds 1 superior die to all rolls.
 Mundane lights only give light in adjacent tiles and magical light covers half as far.
 For the duration, undead heal 1 wound at the start of their turns and all healing effects on living creatures are reduced by 1.

 Add a proficiency die for every level above the 4th.